Enhancing Monocular Height Estimation via Weak Supervision from Imperfect Labels: Discussion

 \subsubsection{"Domain" Classifier}

-The "domain" classifier is designed to distinguish underlying domains that may be implicitly encoded in the label quality distribution.
-It is jointly trained with the height predictors, allowing it to introduce domain-specific information during training.
-In addition, it guides the aggregation of outputs from each branch during inference by assigning higher weights to the outputs from branches aligned with the inferred domain label.
-As shown in Table \ref{tab:abl_dfc} and Table \ref{tab:abl_gbh}, the "domain" classifier can largely improve the model's performance, especially on the out-of-domain test sets.
-Specifically, the average building-wise RMSE on the DFC23 dataset decreases from 8.6909 m to 4.7562 m, representing a 45.27 \% improvement.
-On the GBH dataset, the average building-wise RMSE improves from 7.5291 m to 7.2541 m, corresponding to a 3.65 \% improvement.
-While the overall gain on GBH is modest, substantial improvements are observed on out-of-domain subsets, further demonstrating the effectiveness of the "domain" classifier.
+The "domain" classifier is designed to identify underlying domains implicitly reflected in the label quality distribution.
+It is trained jointly with the height predictors, enabling the incorporation of domain-specific cues during training.
+At inference time, it also guides the aggregation of multi-branch outputs by assigning higher weights to branches aligned with the predicted domain.

+As shown in Table \ref{tab:abl_dfc} and Table \ref{tab:abl_gbh}, the "domain" classifier yields notable performance gains, particularly on out-of-domain test sets.
+On DFC23, the average building-wise RMSE decreases from 8.6909 m to 4.7562 m, a 45.27\% improvement.
+On GBH, the average building-wise RMSE improves from 7.5291 m to 7.2541 m, corresponding to a 3.65\% improvement, with the most pronounced gains of 11.69\% on out-of-domain subsets.
+These results demonstrate that the "domain" classifier effectively leverages implicit domain cues to enhance cross-domain generalization.